anthay/ELIZA/README.md

 I helped show that 1966 CACM ELIZA is [Turing complete](https://sites.google.com/view/elizagen-org/blog/eliza-is-turing-complete).
 There are several Turing machine ELIZA scripts [here](https://github.com/anthay/ELIZA/blob/master/scripts/scripts.md).

+There is a huge collection of ELIZA-related information at Jeff Shrager's [elizagen.org](https://elizagen.org).

+Along with Jeff and others I am contributing to a book about ELIZA.
+The website is [findingeliza.org](https://findingeliza.org).

 ---

 ### To build and run ELIZA